Course Information

 101-V 1st Semester Beginners #1: ASL & CASE – VIRTUAL

 Textbook-“A Basic Course in American Sign Language”.
 Course covers Chapters 1-6 of textbook.
 Emphasis on beginning vocabulary and fingerspelling.
 Vocabulary is given in American Sign Language (ASL) and Conceptually Accurate Signed English (CASE).
-Offered Virtually on Zoom on Tuesdays 3:30-5:00 and 5:30-7:00 pm and Thursdays 3:30-5:00 pm Summer 2025
+Not offered.

 201-V 2nd Semester Beginners #2: ASL & CASE – VIRTUAL

 Textbook-“A Basic Course in American Sign Language”.
 Course covers Chapters 6-11 of textbook.
 Emphasis on vocabulary and fingerspelling.
 Vocabulary is given in American Sign Language (ASL) and Conceptually Accurate Signed English (CASE).
-Offered Virtually on Zoom on Tuesdays 7:15-8:45 and Thursdays 5:30-7:00 pm Summer 2025.
+Not offered.

 301-V 1st Semester Intermediate #3 ASL & CASE - VIRTUALTextbook-“A Basic Course in American Sign Language” Course covers Chapters 11-17 of the textbook.
 Emphasis is on ASL grammar and vocabulary building.
 Vocabulary is given in American Sign Language and Conceptually Accurate Signed English (CASE).
-Offered Virtually on Thursdays, 7:15-8:45 pm Summer 2025.
+Not offered.

 101-1st Semester Beginners #1: ASL & CASE